aroberge/avantpy/docs/source/tracebacks_upper.rst

     AVANTPY EXCEPTION: IfNobreakError

-    Error found in file raise_if_nobreak.pyupper on line 4.
+    Error found in file 'raise_if_nobreak.pyupper' on line 4.

     Dialect used: pyupper

        2: if True:
        3:     pass
     -->4: NOBREAK: